EamonKavanagh/bird-feed/README.md

 Windowing also allows you to set watermarks to handle out-of-order data in a reliable fashion.
 Watermarks are inserted into the stream and indicate when a calculation on a window should occur.
 This gives the user a sense of accuracy on the calculation as long as the watermarks are reflective of the data.
 For example, if you know that 99.9% of your data is always within 5 seconds of each other, you can set a periodic event time watermark based on event time with a delay of 5 seconds.

-Data is passed to both Cassandra (trending) and Elasticsearch (near me/hotspots) for short-term persistence.
+Data is passed to both Cassandra and Elasticsearch for short-term persistence.

+Real-time processing includes:

+- Calculating total sightings by bird in a minute-long five second sliding window.
+- Updating the current position of each bird in Elasticsearch for hotspots and 'near me' queries.

-## Databases & Queries
+## Databases

+Both Cassandra and Elasticsearch are used to display data on the front end.
+Cassandra is able to handle the large volume of writes that are needed to keep an up-to-date view of what birds are trending.
+Cassandra has been set up with TTLs (time to live) on all trending writes so any record selected is always current.
+Elasticsearch, on the other hand, easily handles geographic and time filtering with it's robust query language.
+Geohashes are also calculated on recent data to determine hotspots across the park.